nickyeoman/nytwig/README.md

 # Nix Twig Templates

-This is the scaffolding you use for your web projects.
-It is based but heavly modifed on html5boilerplate.
+This is the scaffolding Nick uses for his web projects.
+It is based, but heavly modifed, on html5boilerplate.

 * [Github](https://github.com/nickyeoman/nytwig)
 * [Packagist](https://packagist.org/packages/nickyeoman/nytwig)